 Sometimes, people suffering from Seasonal Affective Disorder find it difficult to get out of bed in the morning.
 If you find that this is happening to you, don’t beat yourself up about it.
 Instead, find a way to compromise with yourself.

 If you need to be up at a certain time, set your alarm a few hours earlier than it needs to be.
 Go about your routine in the usual way – turn the lights on when your alarm goes off, but allow yourself to stay in bed until you feel like you can get up.
-Alternatively, maybe see if incentivising yourself works.
-Buy your favourite type of cereal or allow yourself to read a chapter of your favourite book in the kitchen.
+Alternatively, maybe see if incentivizing yourself works.
+Buy your favorite type of cereal or allow yourself to read a chapter of your favorite book in the kitchen.
+Also, having things readily available to bring you some joy such as Japanese casino games (read this guide), mobile games, knitting, TV box set, or anything else to attempt to lift your mood.
 Give yourself time, and don’t punish yourself.
 You’re working your way through this, and every attempt to go against the disorder is a step in the right direction.

 Tip Three – Lighten Things Up